CourseReps/ECEN489-Spring2016/Students/ctg123/Project3/README.md

 ## Project Overview

 This app will track the position of the Moon via a 3D rendering and would be able to update information to the User such as Ecliptic Latitude and Longitude, Phase, and distance.
-A Javascript based program was written in conjuction with obtaining the aforementionded values, then be able to allow the user to open the camera screen to get an accurate representation of the location of the moon basesd's on the calculator's results.
+A Javascript based program was written in conjuction with obtaining the aforementionded values.
+From there it will be able to allow the user to open the camera screen to get an accurate representation of the location of the moon basesd's on the calculator's results.
 This app would be useful for any astronomy enthusiast or anybody wanting to get a sense of where thm Moon can be agorithmatically.

 ## Features and API's used